-The candidate's record in teaching, research, and service will be evaluated as a whole as "below expectations", "meritorious", or "excellent".
+The candidate's record in teaching, scholarly/creative work, and leadership and service will be evaluated as a whole as "below expectations", "meritorious", or "excellent".
 Promotion requires "a record that, taken as a whole, is judged to be excellent; a record of significant contribution to both graduate and undergraduate education, unless individual or departmental circumstances require a stronger emphasis or singular focus on one or the other; and a record, since receiving tenure and promotion to associate professor, that indicates substantial, significant, and continued growth, development, and accomplishment in teaching and working with students, research, scholarship or creative work, and service."
 The department will solicit letters from respected scholars in the candidate's field(s) of research, per campus policy.

 Teaching: In addition to meeting the standards in the previous reviews, the candidate will be expected to continue to demonstrate effective teaching evaluated by multiple means which will include, at a minimum, Faculty Course Questionnaires and two other means of evaluation.
+Numerical ratings of student evaluations are used for no more than one third of the overall teaching rating.
 Examples of other means of evaluation are provided in Appendix II to this document.
 This evaluation includes contributions to the instructional breadth, depth, and needs of the department and up-dating curriculum and course materials.
-In addition to classroom teaching, the candidate's work with students outside of the classroom as a mentor, research advisor, independent study director, intern supervisor and similar activities shall be considered here.
+The candidate is expected, at this point, to be mentoring PhD students, and the quality of the mentoring will be assessed.
+In addition to classroom teaching, the candidate's work with students outside of the classroom as a general mentor, research advisor, independent study director, lab supervisor and similar activities shall be considered here.

 Course content, appropriateness of the level of instruction and size of the class will be considered in interpreting student evaluations.
 Substantial, significant and continued growth, development, and accomplishment as a teacher since tenure, can be demonstrated, for example, through development of new and revised curriculum, or through new pedagogical techniques, or other teaching efforts such as those in Appendix I. Specific guidelines for evaluating teaching as excellent are that the candidate shows:

-- A through knowledge of the subject matter of the courses taught by the candidate. - That courses are kept up-to-date by incorporating new materials or by introducing new methods/approaches/technology. - A demonstrated ability to develop new courses at the undergraduate and/or the graduate level, or to make substantial revisions in old ones. - Him/herself to be an enthusiastic teacher, accessible and willing to spend adequate time with students outside of the classroom. - Him/herself to be an effective teacher, as judged by students and/or peers - Effectiveness in advising and counseling of both undergraduate and graduate students
+- A thorough knowledge of the subject matter of the courses taught by the candidate. - That courses are kept up-to-date by incorporating new materials or by introducing new methods/approaches/technology. - A demonstrated ability to develop new courses at the undergraduate and/or the graduate level, or to make substantial revisions in old ones. - Him/herself to be an enthusiastic teacher, accessible and willing to spend adequate time with students outside of the classroom. - Him/herself to be an effective teacher, as judged by students and/or peers - Effectiveness in advising and counseling of both undergraduate and graduate students - Evidence of impact beyond one's immediate instructional setting.
+Examples of such evidence can be found in Appendix I.

-Research: The department recognizes that scholarship can take many forms.
+Scholarly/Creative Work: The department recognizes that scholarship can take many forms.
 Our department emphasizes fundamental discovery, scholarly work which integrates existing knowledge and applied research.
 We also recognize the scholarly study of teaching and learning issues in our field as a form of research.
 Substantial, significant and continued growth, development, and accomplishment as a researcher since tenure must be demonstrated through refereed publications, peer-reviewed grant proposals, and other areas of research such as those in Appendix I. Exceptional quality of scholarly work may be considered to raise an evaluation in cases where the quantity is less.
 Presentations at professional meetings and non-refereed publications may be considered as secondary evidence of ongoing research activity.
-Specific guidelines which demonstrate excellence in research are that the candidate shows:
+Specific guidelines which demonstrate excellence in scholarly/creative work are that the candidate shows: